bcgov/data-publication/pages/we_value_your_contributions.md

 Download a git client from https://git-scm.com/download.
 You will use the "git" command to do most of your work

-### How to Clone the bcgov/data-standards Repository
+### How to Clone the bcgov/data-publication Repository

-1. Log into github.com and navigate to [https://github.com/data-standards](https://github.com/bcgov/data-standards)
+1. Log into github.com and navigate to [https://github.com/data-publication](https://github.com/bcgov/data-publication)
 1. Click the ![Fork](images/image_fork.png) button in the upper right.
-	1. A pop-up may appears with the question **Where should we fork data-standards**, click on your userid.
+	1. A pop-up may appears with the question **Where should we fork data-publication**, click on your userid.

-A copy of the data-standards will now be in your repo, e.g., _userid/data-standards_
+A copy of the data-publication will now be in your repository, e.g., _userid/data-publication_

 ### How to Pull down a Repository to a File System